 - Evaluate whether background location access is critical to the core functionality of the app.

-- If you don't need location access in the background, remove it.
-If your app
+If you don't need location access in the background, remove it.

-- If possible, refactor your location access logic.
-For example, request location only when your app's activity is visible to users.
+If possible, refactor your location access logic so that you request location only when your app's activity is visible to users.

 Limited updates to background location

 If background location access is essential for your app, keep in mind that Android preserves device battery life by setting background location limits on devices that run Android 8.0 (API level 26) and higher.
 On these versions of Android, if your app is running in the background, it can receive location updates only a few times each hour.
 Learn more about background location limits.